DaylightBasement/daylightbasement.github.io/content/games/rightfullybearyarms.md

 <br />

 Rightfully, Beary Arms (RBA) is a bullet hell roguelite that is not just about collecting loot, dying, then losing everything.
-Carefully choose enemy upgrades against your own – Plan the dungeon crawl carefully to gun through unique factions of enemies and strategically preserve loot after death.
+Carefully choose enemy upgrades against your own – Plan your dungeon crawl strategically to gun through unique factions of enemies and strategically preserve loot after death.

 {{< webm "/reels/steam-desc-arsenal.webm" "">}}

 Beary Likes to fight.
-His arsenal is vast and displaced throughout the galaxy.
+His arsenal is vast but displaced throughout the galaxy.
 Collect and use powerful weapons with their own unique strategies and learning curves.
-Beary’s arsenal ranges from unusual weapons like a catling gun to realistic soviet inspired Mosin Nagants.
+Beary’s arsenal ranges from unusual weapons like a Catling gun to realistic soviet inspired Mosin Nagants.
 Find your favorite weapon and keep Beary alive.
 Oh one more thing, Beary doesn’t lose collected weapons upon death.

 <!-- {{< webm "/reels/arsenal.webm" "/stills/battree.png">}} -->